ds5110/ohdsi-fall24/README.md

 'make plot_first_discharge' will run 3 .py files, while other commands will only run one .py file at a time.

-Make sure that you get same plots as we did in our [EDA](docs/EDA.md).
+Confirm you produce the same plots as we did in our [EDA](docs/EDA.md).

 ## Step 3: Analysis of discharge path